duckietown/docs-brown/book/doc-sky/15-project3-pidcontrollers/30-tuning.md

 Once you have achieved good trim and can fly steady with velocity control, you can try position control.
 Try to fly your drone for an entire battery without touching the controls!
 Do not try this until your I-term preloads have been tuned as described above.

-This video demonstrates the drone doing a zero velocity hover and drifting in the scene.
+This [video](https://www.youtube.com/embed/WTohnsKs7dU) demonstrates the drone doing a zero velocity hover and drifting in the scene.
 Then we turn on position hold (you can tell when it is engaged when the drone's throttle drops) and it holds its position for several minutes.

 Then we turn off the position hold so you can see it drift again, and then turn it on again at the end and land.
 You can tell when it is turned on because we move the drone back to the center of the flight area before each hold.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/WTohnsKs7dU" frameborder="0" allowfullscreen></iframe>

 Engage position control in two steps.
 First you have to tell the drone to “remember” a frame.
 You can do this using the _r_ key.
 This will save the frame at the drone’s current location.
 Next you have to engage or disengage position control.
 You can engage this mode with the _p_ key, and disengage with _v_ for velocity control.
 So the procedure is to first save a frame (target location for the position hold) using _r_ and then shortly after (before drifting too much) type _p_.